Intro

 Since training aims to minimize the cost function, the term is also minimized.

-👉 This leads the network to prefer solutions with overall smaller weights, which tend to be more stable and less prone to overfitting (see previous note)
+This leads the network to prefer solutions with overall smaller weights, which are often more stable and less prone to overfitting (see the previous note, in particular the discussion of the Lipschitz bound and how small weights limit the network’s sensitivity to input perturbations).

 General L2-Regularized Loss